contao/docs-archive/manual/en/06-Data-Container-Arrays.md

 </tr>
 <tr>
   <td>m12</td>
-  <td>Add a 12 pixel top margin to the element (used for single
+  <td>Add a 12 pixels top margin to the element (used for single
       checkboxes).</td>
 </tr>
 </table>